 1. Create a free account on the Anchore Cloud

-2. Open the Policy editor by selecting the Icon on the left navigation menu.
+2. Open the Policy editor by selecting the menu icon on the left navigation menu.

 3. Expand the Whitelist editor

-4. For each whitelist press the button and upload the JSON document.
+4. For each whitelist press the "Upload Whitelist Item" button and upload the JSON document.
 The whitelists will be named based on the version of Debian and the date.
 These names can be edited to be more user friendly.

 You will now have whitelists for each Debian version.